MaJerle/lwcell/README.md

 Fresh contributions are always welcome.
 Simple instructions to proceed:

 1. Fork Github repository
-2. Follow [C style & coding rules](https://github.com/MaJerle/c-code-style) already used in the project
+2. Follow [C style & coding rules](https://github.com/MaJerle/c-code-style) and use `clang-format` to format the code
-3. Create a pull request to develop branch with new features or bug fixes
+3. Create a pull request to `develop` branch with new features or bug fixes

 Alternatively you may: